Replacement value: Home insurance in the United States

-If insufficient coverage is purchased to rebuild the home, the insured may have to pay substantial uninsured costs out of their own pocket.
+If insufficient coverage is purchased to rebuild a home, the insured themselves may have to pay substantial uninsured costs.
 In 2013, a survey found that about 60% of homes have replacement cost estimates which are too low by an estimated 17 percent.
 In some cases, estimates can be too low because of "demand surge" after a catastrophe.

 Historically, consumers could purchase "guaranteed replacement cost" coverage which ensure sufficient limits if the estimate was too low, but these became "virtually extinct" after several California disasters including the Oakland firestorm of 1991, the Laguna Beach fires, and the 1994 Northridge earthquake.

 Underinsurance responsibility

 Although insurance is decided at the state-level, most states follow similar practices.
 In California and Texas, the insured is responsible for determining the proper amount of insurance.
-However, one survey found that about half of consumers believe it is insurer's responsibility, and consumers may come to this conclusion through the insurer's processes, which one legal scholar argues creates a "reasonable expectation" of coverage, which is a controversial insurance law doctrine adopted in certain states.
+However, one survey found that about half of consumers believe it is the insurer's responsibility, and consumers may come to this conclusion through the insurer's processes, which one legal scholar argues creates a "reasonable expectation" of coverage, which is a controversial insurance law doctrine adopted in certain states.

-In California, the 2007 case on the issue, Everett vs. State Farm General Insurance Company, provoked an unsuccessful request by the California Department of Insurance and insurance nonprofit United Policyholders to depublish the case.
+In California, a 2007 case on the issue, Everett vs. State Farm General Insurance Company, provoked an unsuccessful request by the California Department of Insurance and insurance non-profit United Policyholders to depublish the case.

 Infrastructure

 In urban planning, the replacement cost of public infrastructure (such as transport infrastructure or water infrastructure) is an important issue to avoid insolvency.
-If the cost of maintenance and eventual replacement of a road (usually due 20 to 25 years after construction) exceeds the funds the (usually local) government has available or could raise to cover it, it could result in bankruptcy.
+If the cost of maintenance and eventual replacement of a road (usually due 20 to 25 years after construction) exceeds the funds the (usually local) government has available or could raise to cover it, it could contribute to bankruptcy.